-- What is an interproximal cleaner?
+ps2id id='interproximal-cleaner'/]What is an interproximal cleaner?

-- What are examples of different interproximal cleaning devices?
+What are examples of different interproximal cleaning devices?

-- Do I need to use an interproximal cleaner?
+When do I need to use an interproximal cleaner?

-Interproximal cleaners are not for everyone and the majority of people only need to use a toothbrush and dental floss.
-However, if brushing and flossing alone does not fully remove food particles in-between your teeth, then you should consider using an interproximal cleaner.
-Interproximal cleaners are designed to clean large gaps in-between your teeth.
-These are areas where brushing and flossing alone can not effectively clean.
-Here are some examples of cases that are a good candidate for using an interproximal cleaner:
+Interproximal cleaners are not for everyone.
+The vast majority of people only need to use a toothbrush and dental floss to clean their teeth.
+However, if brushing and flossing alone doesn't fully remove food particles from your teeth, then you should consider using an interproximal cleaner.
+Interproximal cleaners are designed to clean large gaps between the teeth.
+These larger gaps are areas where brushing and flossing don't effectively clean your teeth.
+Here are examples of cases where interproximal cleaners are helpful:

 Advanced Periodontal Disease

 If you're suffering from advanced gum disease, then you've already lost some of your supporting bone structure.
 As a result, there are large gaps between your teeth.
 These gaps tend to trap lots of food particles and are difficult to clean.
 You're most likely a good candidate for using an interproximal cleaner to aid in cleaning your teeth.